Your monthly bill will be calculated as an accumulation of the following factors across all the environments in your organization:

 All Spreedly plans include access to our custom tools, unlimited secure card storage, access to hundreds of supported gateways, and the ability to add a qualified receiver endpoint.

 Spreedly has several pricing tiers to choose from based on your company's needs.
-Companies with one or two gateways might opt for the Starting plan, while companies who want to add and use myriad gateways will want to choose one of the higher plan levels.
+Companies with one or two gateways might opt for the Starting plan, while companies who want to add and use a myriad of gateways will want to choose one of the higher plan levels.
 An added benefit of the plans with a higher monthly platform fee would be a lower per API call price.

 An endpoint is a gateway (Stripe, Authorize.Net, WorldPay) or a Receiver (Clover, Mastercard, Shopify).
 In our most basic plan, you are allowed two endpoints, e.g. Stripe and Cybersource.
 Note: there are no limits on the number of merchant accounts you can have.